stinkyfart69420/FastFlash/README.md

 Hey!

-Are you tired of manually downloading your favorite distro's ISO files thru the web browser, and a bunch of ads pop up?
+Are you tired of manually downloading your favorite distro'thru the boring way of using the web browser, and a bunch of ads pop up?
 Intoducing...
 FASTFLASH